If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 Veszprém

-Located between Lake Balaton and the Bakony Hills, Veszprém is one of the oldest cities in Hungary.
+Located between Lake Balaton and the Bakony Hills, Veszprém is one of Hungary’s oldest cities.

 The city swaddles Hungary’s significant historic sites.
 You can see one of Hungary’s first stone castles, the Episcopal Palace, and the first Cathedral, St. Michael’s Cathedral.